 There are a number of tests that your Optometrist can perform to assess the type and severity of your Dry Eye Disease.

-Once your Optometrists has assessed and determined the underlying cause of your Dry Eye Disease, they will be able to formulate a tailored treatment plan for you which may include a combination of the the following:
+Once your Optometrist has assessed and determined the underlying cause of your Dry Eye Disease, they will be able to formulate a tailored treatment plan for you which may include a combination of the the following:

 The LipiFlow® system treats MGD by applying a combination of targeted heat and controlled, pulsating pressure to your eyelids over a 12-minute cycle.
 This removes blockages and build up of the glands, allowing them to return to their normal function.
 The LipiFlow® activators are single-use, sterile devices that safely and comfortably deliver the treatment.
-Srudies have shown that a single LipiFlow® treatment can provide up to 12 months relief from Dry Eye symptoms and improve comfortable contact lens wear time by an average of 4 hours.
+Studies have shown that a single LipiFlow® treatment can provide up to 12 months relief from Dry Eye symptoms and improve comfortable contact lens wear time by an average of 4 hours.
 The LipiFlow system is currently available at our Fremantle Practice.

-The E>Eye is an IPL device that produces a highly controlled, bright and short sequenced pulses of light.
+The E>Eye is an IPL device that produces highly controlled, bright and short sequenced pulses of light.
 These pulses are precisely engineered to stimulate the Meibomian glands in order for them to return to their normal function.
 E>Eye IPL is best performed following expression of the Meibomian glands.
 For this reason it is recommended to be used in conjunction with a LipiFlow® treatment.
 The E>Eye IPL treatment is currently available at our Fremantle Practice.